Exploring the Inner Beauty of Beggars through Portrait Paintings

 In India, how do you approach beggars?
 I paint them, capture their essence through my portraits, revealing the honesty, tragic truth and inner beauty.
 A few years ago, I created this page featuring portraits of beggars in Berlin-Kreuzberg.
 Now, I am expanding it to include portraits of Indian beggars.
 As an artist, I am fascinated by them, as I seek to capture their faces in painting.

 When I encounter beggars, I feel compelled to help them in some way.
 In India, I fed them all, despite being cautioned by a brahmana against giving charity.
 He believed that it could create new karmic relationships, but I couldn't bear to see anyone go hungry.
-In hindsight, I realize that his words were wise, but at the time, I couldn't resist the urge to alleviate their suffering.

 To the brahmana, I say, "Keep your money, Brahmin!
 I hope you have enough for a ticket to nirvana when death comes."
 As long as I have something to eat, I will continue to feed the hungry.
 I have a compassionate heart towards those in need, regardless of cultural norms or beliefs.
 My portrait paintings of beggars are a testament to the beauty and dignity of all people.